Dog Bite Lawyers in Edwardsville, IL

 Edwardsville, IL Personal Injury Lawyers

 Dog Bite Lawyers in Edwardsville, IL.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Edwardsville, IL dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is crucial to get experienced legal representation as soon as possible after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in Edwardsville, IL and throughout Missouri and Illinois hold negligent pet owners liable to get the financial recovery they are owed.
-If you were attacked by a dog, don't hesitate to call us at 866-382-4167 or contact our Edwardsville, IL dog bite lawyers online.
-Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.
+It is essential to get qualified legal counsel ASAP after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Edwardsville, IL and beyond fight insurance companies to get the compensation they entitled to.
+If you have a claim, don't wait another second to call us at 866-382-4167 or contact our Edwardsville, IL dog bite lawyers online.
+Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are more than four and a half million dog bites every year across the country.
-These injuries can carry high medical bills, as medical assistance can cost tens of thousands of dollars when factoring in procedures, medication and other factors.
-Each day, nearly 1,000 people visit an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+Based on reporting from the American Veterinary Medical Association, there are over 4.5 million serious dog bites every year nationwide.
+These injuries are associated with expensive medical expenses, as medical care can cost tens of thousands of dollars when factoring in procedures, prescriptions and other factors.
+Each day, nearly 1,000 people visit an emergency room for serious dog bites, and the average medical costs for a dog bite is $20,000.

 Do I Have a Dog Bite Case in Edwardsville, IL?

-If you have been bitten by a dog, you may be wondering whether or not you can seek compensation for your injuries.
+If a dog attacked you for no reason, you may be thinking about whether or not you have a valid claim.
 The answer depends on a few key factors:

-- Severity of your injuries — If you want to have a viable claim, your injuries your injuries have to have resulted in financial loss.
-You can generally receive compensation for injuries that led to medical treatment, as well as less tangible injuries such as anxiety.
+- Seriousness of your injuries — In order to have a valid claim, your injuries must be significant enough to warrant medical attention.
+This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as emotional injuries like emotional distress.
 It's harder to get compensation for small injuries like bruises or scrapes .

-- The specifics of the bite — If you were attacked while you were on public property or on private property you had access to, you may have a case.
-But, if you were trespassing or threatened the dog or their owner, you may not have a case.
+- Circumstances surrounding the bite — If you were bitten while you were on public property or on private property you had permission to be on, you may have a case.
+But, if you were trespassing or if you provoked the dog, you likely don't have a case.

 - Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help locate the policy that covers your damages.
+If not, you may need your attorney to do some "creative lawyering" to help locate the policy that covers your injuries.

-- Dog bite laws — The validity of your claim is, at least to a degree, based on local and state law.
-Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:
+- Dog bite laws — The validity of your claim is, to some extent, dictated by local ordinances and state statutes.
+Generally, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:

 - You were lawfully allowed to be where you were

-If you are unsure whether or not you have enough to seek compensation, you should speak to a qualified Edwardsville, IL dog bite lawyer.
-They can evaluate the circumstances surrounding your dog bite and advise you on your best options for compensation.
+If you are unsure whether or not you have enough to make a claim, you should speak to a qualified Edwardsville, IL dog bite lawyer.
+They can evaluate the specifics of your case and advise you on your best options for compensation.

-What to Do After a Dog Bite in Edwardsville, IL?
+What Do I Do if I'm Attacked by a Dog in Edwardsville, IL?

-- Gather evidence — While you're still at the scene, take pictures of the surrounding scene and any injuries.
-Ask for the name and information of the dog's owners and any people who saw what happened, but do not start a confrontation with the owner.
+- Acquire evidence — While you're still at the scene, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Ask for the name and information of the dog's owners and any witnesses you can, but do not start an argument with the owner.

-- Get medical treatment — Even if you don't end up going to the emergency room, you need to get your injuries seen by a doctor or other medical professional.
-Dog bites often lead to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
-Furthermore, you'll need proof that you were injured in order to make a claim.
+- Seek medical treatment — Even if the bite doesn't seem serious, it's important to get your injuries seen by a healthcare professional.
+Dog bites frequently lead to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
+Additionally, you'll need documentation of your injuries in order to receive compensation.

-- Report the attack — Depending on where you were bitten, you may need to file a report with your local municipality.
-This can help to ensure that the dog is free of disease and infection, and that there is documentation of the incident to show the insurance company.
+- Report the incident — Depending on where the incident occurred, you may need to file a report with the local animal control agency or police department.
+This can help to ensure that the dog is observed to see if they're a danger to others, and that there is documentation of the attack to show the insurance company.

-- Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
-Never agree to a settlement without consulting with a lawyer, as the first offer is likely to be less than what your claim is worth.
+- Don't believe insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-- Call a personal injury lawyer — An attorney with experience in injury claims can help you to understand your legal rights and options.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you are owed for your dog bite injury in Edwardsville, IL.
+- Schedule a consultation with a personal injury lawyer — An attorney with experience in dog bite cases can help you to understand your legal rights and options.
+They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in Edwardsville, IL.

 How a Dog Bite Lawyer in Edwardsville, IL Can Help

-A dog bite lawyer in Edwardsville, IL can provide a range of services to help you with your case.
+A dog bite lawyer in Edwardsville, IL can handle all the legal aspects of your case while you focus on healing.
 Here are some of the things they can do for you:

-- Evaluate your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
+- Evaluate your case — A dog bite lawyer can go over the details and tell you whether you have a valid claim.
 They will review all of the evidence and how it fits with law and case precedent.

-- Help you understand your rights — A dog bite lawyer can help you understand your legal options.
-They can explain the laws that govern dog bites in Edwardsville, IL, and they can help you navigate the legal system from filing an initial insurance claim to going to trial if you have to.
-Throughout the duration of your case, your Edwardsville, IL dog bite lawyer will be by the phone to answer any questions you have about personal injury claims.
+- Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
+They can explain the laws that govern dog bites in Edwardsville, IL, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to trial if you have to.
+Throughout your case, your Edwardsville, IL dog bite lawyer will be available to answer any questions you may have.

-- Acquire evidence — A dog bite lawyer can gather evidence that corroborates your side of the story.
+- Acquire evidence — A dog bite lawyer can acquire evidence to support your claim.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
-Insurance companies want to devalue claims, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.
+- Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company to get you the compensation you're entitled to.
+Insurance companies want to devalue claims, but a dog bite lawyer can stand up for you and make sure you get a fair settlement.

-- Represent you in court — If your claim goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.
+- Represent you in court — If your claim goes to court, a dog bite lawyer can represent you and advocate for your rights.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people liable for the damages they cause.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors responsible for the damages they cause.
 Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.

 Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.